 That’s why the early 2010’s saw an explosion of Chief Experience Officer positions.Companies have finally realized that UX matters and that it’s everywhere.

 How does this apply to Content Marketing 2021/2022 and beyond?

 The right side of the inbound marketing equation says “don’t bother people if they’re not interested.”

 Content marketing—and all online marketing—needs to respect users enough to leave them alone.

 (For my money, that’s why inbound is the best form of marketing: save money by skipping the wasteful outbound initiatives that only annoy most people anyway.)

-I recently read a great (long!) piece by Movoto—we do specialize in real estate marketing and law firm marketing after all—that explained how they took their blog from 2,000 views per month to over 18,000,000 in 2 years.
+I recently read a great (long!) piece by Movoto—we do specialize in SEO & content marketing and law firm marketing after all—that explained how they took their blog from 2,000 views per month to over 18,000,000 in 2 years.

 Here’s the home run that ties together content marketing and UX (emphasis mine):